kiranleu/Kira-WeddingApp/README.md

 * Feature 1

         A feature that will allow the user to upload more than one image at the same time.

+* Feature 2

+        Security IMAP so we can make sure that all the  RSVP emails are in the Inbox not in Spam  as it is ocurring with some of the email providers as Outlook.

 ## Technologies Used